NethServer/nethsecurity/packages/ns-ui/README.md

 ## Management UI

-As default, the ns-ui management UI along with LuCi are available on standard HTTPS port 443 at the following URL:
+By default, the ns-ui management UI along with LuCI is available on standard HTTPS port 443 at the following URL:
 - ns-ui: `/`
-- LuCi: `/cgi-bin/luci`
+- LuCI: `/cgi-bin/luci`

 You can:
 - selectively disable or enable both UIs